 -Ina May Gaskin

-Another low point came when I developed an incredibly painful infection that caused searing pain every time my daughter latched on... while on a weeklong family vacation spent mostly at a theme park.
-As I sat on toilets in dirty, busy bathrooms, I tried desperately to keep my distractible six month old latched on, as she startled with each and every loud toilet flush.
+Another low point came when I developed an incredibly painful thrush infection that caused searing pain every time my daughter latched on... while on a weeklong family vacation spent mostly at a theme park in extremely hot and humid weather.
+As I sat on toilets in busy bathrooms, I tried desperately to keep my distractible six month old latched on, as she startled with each and every loud toilet flush.
 I'd calm her and then try again, only for her to pop off again with wide, scared eyes the next time a stall turned over.
-I gave up, and finally found what appeared to be a safe, dark alleyway behind a building where I sat on the pavement and nursed hidden with my back against the wall- until the theater doors unexpectedly flew open and people poured out into the alleyway.
+Once night fell I gave up, and finally found what appeared to be a safe, dark alleyway behind a building where I sat on the pavement and nursed hidden with my back against the wall- until the theater doors unexpectedly flew open and people poured out into the alleyway.
 I frantically covered myself and scurried away hoping no one "caught a glimpse".

 Bathroom breastfeeding hasn't gotten any easier.
 If I sit on the toilet, my toddler's hands immediately find the toilet seat.
 If I sit on the floor, well obviously, that isn't much better.

 "Why are you still breastfeeding a toddler anyway??" some may say.
 "Why wouldn't I?" would be my response.
-While I understand that each mother needs to feed their child in the way that is right for their family, and I am aware that not everyone who sets out to breastfeed for whatever duration accomplishes their goal, I have worked VERY hard to reach my breastfeeding goals.
+While I understand that each mother needs to feed their child in the way that is right for their family, and I am aware that not everyone who sets out to breastfeed for whatever duration is able to continue, I have worked VERY hard to reach my breastfeeding goals.
 Through lots of literal blood, sweat and tears, I was able to triumph over several intense challenges to get to the happy nursing relationship we have today.
-I am not going to stop providing the well established benefits known to come from breastfeeding to my daughter just because our culture is uncomfortable with women breastfeeding beyond x arbitrary months.
+I am not going to stop providing the well established benefits known to come from breastfeeding to my daughter just because our culture is uncomfortable with women breastfeeding beyond X arbitrary months.

 When will I stop breastfeeding my daughter?
 When the timing feels right for us, and not a moment sooner.
 Will I still breastfeed in the bathroom?
 Not again, not ever again.
 My daughter deserves better, I deserve better, and the other moms that may "catch a glimpse" deserve better too.
 Here's hoping they get the message.